carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 ## Download files from the internet using wget

 One of the most straightforward ways to download files is to use `wget`.
-Any file that can be downloaded in your web browser with an accessable link can be downloaded using `wget`.
+Any file that can be downloaded in your web browser with an accessible link can be downloaded using `wget`.
 This is a quick way to download datasets or source code.

 The syntax is: `wget https://some/link/to/a/file.tar.gz`.
 For example, download the